Skip to main content

 3

-Write the interaction code
+Write interaction code

 For a multi-page scrape, fan out with next_stage():